anakryiko/retsnoop/README.md

 pointee type data as well! `retsnoop` also understands strings and will capture and render string contents.
 This makes this functionality much more useful in practice for values passed by pointer and strings.

+As mentioned in [injected probes](#injected-probes) section above, when arguments capture is used together with injected probes, retsnoop will automatically capture and print probe's context data.
+What exactly is captured differs depending on the kind of injected probe:
+  - for kprobes (`-J kprobe:...`) and kretprobes (`-J kretprobe:...`), `struct pt_regs`, which records the state of CPU registers at the point of tracing, is captured and printed;
+  - for classic tracepoints (`-J tp:...`) all post-processed tracepoint arguments are captured an printed, including variable-sized strings;
+  - for raw tracepoints (`-J rawtp:...`) arguments are captured and printed with the same logic and behavior as for normal function arguments.

 Rendering captured arguments might be tricky due to a potentially large struct types, `retsnoop` supports three rendering modes, which can be selected using